microsoft/vscode-docs/api/references/when-clause-contexts.md

 `listMultiSelection` | A list has a selection of multiple elements.
 **Mode contexts** |
 `inSnippetMode` | The editor is in snippet mode.
-`inQuickOpen` | The Quick Open drop-down has focus.
+`inQuickOpen` | The Quick Open dropdown has focus.
 **Resource contexts** |
 `resourceScheme` | True when the resource Uri scheme matches.
 Example: `"resourceScheme == file"` `resourceFilename` | True when the Explorer or editor filename matches.
 Example: `"resourceFilename == gulpfile.js"`